margo-K/scrabble/analysis.md

 if it is too long).
 Once we establish that this short-circuiting works, we know that these queries will not be the bottlenecks in our performance time, and we can instead sample from the space of queries of length 1...max_word_length.
-In our sample word_list, that is 21, but the value is dynamically created for each word list.
+In our sample word list that is value 21, but the value is dynamically calculated for each word list.

 We can see from the diagram below that the number of possible n-length